Original article from: zinggadget.com

 *Original article is Chinese.
 We use Google to translate*

 During the MCO, students were forced to study online at home.
 At this time, parents would also choose to buy electronic products online so that they could have enough equipment for their children to attend classes.
-However, recently, a lot of scammers use this method on Facebook to get everyone’s money.
-The editor here will teach you how to easily identify Facebook Page fraudsters in two ways!
+However, recently, a lot of scammers use this method on Facebook to fraud.
+The editor is here to teach you how to identify Facebook Page fraudsters in two ways easily!

 - First, go to Facebook Page to find Page Transparency (先到Facebook Page查找Page Transparency)